Sage Capital Recovery Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known SCR number.
 You may be a victim of SCR phone harassment.
 The list above is not all the numbers that SCR uses.
-The calls can be from a different number and it still be Sage Capital Recovery calling you.
+The calls can be from different numbers and it still be Sage Capital Recovery calling you.
 To verify the legitimacy of the debt or resolve any disputes, contact Sage Capital Recovery directly using their official phone number or address.

 Contact our office right away so we can start the process to stop SCR from calling you illegally.
 Above all, no one should live with harassment!